olivier3lanc/Frontend-links/README.md

 * [MDN Web Docs](https://developer.mozilla.org) The MDN Web Docs site provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and progressive web apps.
 * [Visual Studio Code](https://code.visualstudio.com/) Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
 Visual Studio Code is free and available on your favorite platform - Linux, macOS, and Windows.
 * [Firefox](https://www.mozilla.org/en-US/firefox/new/) Faster page loading, less memory usage and packed with features, the new Firefox is here.
-* [Can I use...
-Support tables for HTML5, CSS3, etc](https://caniuse.com/) "Can I use" provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
+* [Can I use](https://caniuse.com/) Support tables for HTML5, CSS3, etc. "Can I use" provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
 * [Caninclude](https://caninclude.glitch.me/) 'Caninclude' tool to help determine if one HTML tag can be included in another HTML tag
 * [GitHub](https://github.com/) GitHub is where over 73 million developers shape the future of software, together.
 Contribute to the open source community, manage your Git repositories, review code like a pro, track bugs and feat...
 * [Bitwarden](https://bitwarden.com/) Bitwarden is the most trusted password manager for passwords and passkeys at home or at work, on any browser or device.
 Start with a free trial.